 Carnivores are animals that eat only meat.

 Unlike animals that eat only plants, or those that eat both plants and meat, carnivores are only interested in meat.
+There are even many types of carnivorous plants!
 Animals that are carnivores can exist in different layers of the food chain.
+Carnivores even make up their own taxonomic order called carnivora.

-Many carnivores are fierce hunters that are the “apex”, or top, predator in their environment.
-Apex predators are at the top of the food chain and therefore do not have any natural predators themselves.
+Some carnivores are fierce hunters that are the “apex”, or top, predator in their environment.
+Apex predators are at the top of the food chain and therefore do not tend to have natural predators.
 Carnivores can also exist in the middle of the food chain, eating small mammals and insects, while still being prey to larger animals.
 The third category of carnivores are scavengers.
 Scavengers don’t hunt themselves.
 They let another animal hunt and kill, and then wait around the dead animal carcass and eat what is left after the top predators are done.
 We’ll be discussing different species of carnivorous animals and what they eat.

 1. Arctic Wolves